 Gun information and serial numbers MUST BE legible and accurate.
 This document will be sent to Argentina for gun permits and hunting licenses.

-Photocopy of the I.D. page in your Passport
+Photocopy of Passport I.D

 This must clearly show your name, passport number, date issued and expiration date.
 Because of the time required for processing firearms permits, please return your questionnaire promptly.
 Your cooperation is appreciated.